Yandex Cloud

 • Application name: Specify the application name.

-• Prometheus Workspace: Select the Prometheus workspace.
+• Prometheus Workspace: Select a Prometheus workspace.

 5. Click Install.